Taqiyya and kitman: The role of Deception in Islamic terrorism

 According to Christian ethics lying is a sin; In Islamic jurisprudence and theology, the use of taqiyya against the unbelievers is regarded as a virtue and a religious duty.

-is the most pious among you; verily, God is knowing, aware!"
+"Verily the most honourable of you in the sight of God is the most pious among you; verily, God is knowing, aware!"
 49:13

-"he among you who exercises Taqiyya most"
+Shi'a interpret the phrase above as "he among you who exercises Taqiyya most"

 Like many Islamic concepts taqiyya and kitman were formed within the context of the Arab-Islamic matrix of tribalism, expansionary warfare and conflict.
-Taqiyya has been used by Muslims since the 7th century to confuse and split 'the enemy.
+Taqiyya has been used by Muslims since the 7th century to confuse and split 'the enemy’.
 A favored tactic was ‘deceptive triangulation’; to persuade the enemy that jihad was not aimed at them but at another enemy.
 Another tactic was to deny that there was jihad at all.
 The fate for such faulty assessments by the target was death.

 Sydney NSW Australia: 2 November 2002